TetraBytesOS/OS/README.md

 ## Requirements

-For this to work you will need to do
+For this to work you will need to do prior to the instalation
+  - sudo apt-get update
   - sudo apt install htop neofetch